tshepang/blog/content/Kinky Boots (2005).md

 +++

-I watched this only due to the presence of [Chiwetel Ejiofor], who provides what\'s easily the movie\'s most interesting performance.
-The movie\'s climax is rather outrageous, and bordering on embarrassing.
+I watched this only due to the presence of [Chiwetel Ejiofor], who provides what's easily the movie's most interesting performance.
+The movie's climax is rather outrageous, and bordering on embarrassing.
 The movie remains a worthy addition to those which criticize oppression based on gender.
 This Chiwetel guy is also kinda pretty.